 But when I was young, Chicago was a tough, bigoted city groaning under Richard Daly's iron fist, infamous for massive, systemic corruption, and reactionary policies.
 So I also remember being beaten up by neighborhood gangs, running from policemen who tried to trick me into their car, police assassinations of Black activists, running from police again in riot gear at the Democratic National Convention, and attending the Chicago Seven trials where Bobby Seale was gagged and chained to his chair in open court, merely for protesting that he had no lawyer.
 I was glad to leave Chicago in the end.

-In my teens, I and my best friend, who skin happens to be a lovely cafe au lait, found only one club where Whites and Blacks could dance together—The Happy Medium.
+In my teens, I and my best friend, whose skin happens to be a lovely cafe au lait, found only one club where Whites and Blacks could dance together—The Happy Medium.
 Chicago has changed for the better, fortunately, but remains noticeably less cosmopolitan than either New York or San Francisco.

 I attended high school in New York, where I excelled in art and creative writing classes, was invited to paint a large mural in the hallway, and created posters for performing arts events.
 In my less interesting classes, my textbooks were filled with sketches on the title pages and along the margins.